HA0071999/Linear-Algebra-C-/README.md

 swap_rows(int rows 1, int row 2): void, Swaps row 1 and row 2.

+gaussian_elimination(): void, performs gaussian elimination on a matrix.
+Reduces it to REF.

 determinant(): double, Calculates and returns the determinant of a square matrix.

 detN(): double, Calculates the determinant and prints step-by-step Gaussian elimination stages to the console.